 Jazz guitarists use the term “chord melody” to describe the way they play a certain song.
-It is in fact the harmonization of a melody (aka playing chords AND melody at the same time).
+It is in fact the harmonization of a melody (aka playing chords / harmony AND melody at the same time).
 Jazz guitarists will say “I’m playing this-or-that song chord melody style”, as opposed to saying “I’m now soloing on this-or-that standard” or even as opposed to saying “I’m now comping on XYZ tune”.

-You can take a look and get general advice from this page or go directly to the jazz standards page to get my own chord melody arrangements.
+You can take a look and get general advice and guidelines from this page or go directly to the jazz standards page to get the website’s own (prefabricated) chord melody arrangements.

 The first step is to play and memorize the melody of piece you are working on.
 Learn it inside out and, of course, by memory.
 And I really mean it!

 The theme (aka “head” or melody) is always leading the way.
 This is often overlooked on guitar.
 I usually think of it like this: I’m playing in a car and the melody is driving.
 I go where it wants to go! (and the rest of of the music follows too.)
 Here’s a quick assessment for you.